Global Header

 1. Optimize crawl budget

-Crawl budget is the number of pages that Googlebot will index on your website in a certain time.
-If you optimize your crawl budget well, Google will focus on your important content.
+The crawl budget is the number of pages that Googlebot will index on your website within a specific time frame.
+If you optimize your crawl budget effectively, Google will prioritize your essential content.

 You can use robots.txt to block Google from visiting unnecessary pages and spend more time on your valuable content.